Moselsteig Trail: Hike and Wine Along The Moselle

 Hike and Wine on the Moselsteig Trail

-Germany is known for beer but on the banks of the Moselle River, you will find wine.
-Lots and lots of wine.
+Germany is known for beer but along the of the Moselle River, you will find wine.
+An abundance of wine.
 The Moselle region is one of 13 German wine regions and the third largest when it comes to production.
 Next to that, the Moselle River and its wines are famous among connoisseurs and that has everything to do with its unique climate and the quality of Riesling wines, which you find a lot here.

 With a 65° slope, the steepest registered vineyard in the world is the Mosel-side Calmont, which belongs to the village of Bremm and is therefore called Bremmer Calmont.
-On Stage 16 of the Moselsteig, you pass Calmont.
+Hikers on Stage 16 of the Moselsteig will pass by Calmont.
 But it doesn't really matter where you start or end, all along the Moselsteig, you'll find a good glass of wine.
 Or two.

 Hike and Wine on the Moselsteig Trail